alvinwan/mirrorvr/README.md

 # Configuration

-To configure MirrorVR, provide the following global object literal `mirrorvr` with optional arguments.
+To configure MirrorVR, manually initialize the `mirrorVR` object.

 ```
-var mirrorvr = {
+mirrorVR.init({

   /**
    * See the `Rooms` section below for details.